Kaitaba Stadium

 Kaitaba Stadium is a multi-use stadium in Bukoba, Tanzania.
-It is currently used mostly for football matches, on club level by Kagera Sugar of the Tanzanian Premier League.
-The stadium has a capacity of 5,000 spectators.
+It is currently used mostly for football matches, on club level by Kagera Sugar of the Tanzanian Premier League and occasionally host the country's famous Simba FC vs Yanga Fc.
+The stadium has a capacity of about 5,000 spectators.It can also be booked/rented for private sessions when not in use, but needs special permission from the Office of the Head of State.